 Injection Drug Use

 Available health services across Canada tend to focus on prevention, withdrawal management and treatment programs.
 However, there are also pragmatic treatments and rehabilitation approaches that neither condone nor condemn substance use, but rather focus on harm reduction.
 Such measures include needle exchange programs, methadone maintenance treatments and supervised injection facilities (SIF).
-As well, outreach and education programs, as well as cooperation between health and law enforcement officials, can help those who use illicit substances to access health and social services.
-Harm reduction models are relatively new to Canada with the first SIF in North America, Insite, opening in 2003 in Vancouver’s Downtown Eastside.
+Also, outreach and education programs, as well as cooperation between health and law enforcement officials, can help those who use illicit substances to access health and social services.
+Harm reduction models are relatively new to Canada with the first SIF in North America, Insite, which opened in 2003 in Vancouver’s Downtown Eastside.
 Harm reduction initiatives have been shown to reduce:

 - The sharing of needles and other drug paraphernalia